ericschulman/eco348k/readme.md

 Welcome to ECO 348k!
 As part of the class, you will be completing coding excersizes involving webscraping and data analysis.
 I plan to upload helpful code to this github repository (written in Python) that I review in sections.
 Although it is not required that you use git or Python for this class, they are helpful skills to have for industry and research.

-Below I've provided links to help you install Python and Anacondas (a set of useful python packages) as well as other helpful software for the course.
+Below I've provided links to help you install Python and Anacondas (a set of useful Python packages) as well as other helpful software for the course.
 This guide assumes that you are somewhat familiar with installing software.
 I will update it with more detail as needed.
 There are many good tutorials for installing these packages out there.

 # Setting up Python and Anacondas